Checking your journal's policy

 To help you determine if your journal accords with the requirements you are trying to meet you can use the following JISC services:

-Both RCUK and COAF have clear requirements to be able to access funding for gold OA.
+Both UKRI and the former COAF health charities have clear requirements to be able to access funding for gold OA.
 It is important to check these requirements carefully if you are planning to access central funding available for these funders.